-SEAFARER'S DUTIES
+1 institutions shall ensure that appropriate gender-sensitive policies are in place to 2 promote the rights of women to adequate training and opportunities, free from 3 discrimination, harassment and bullying.
+4 CHAPTER V 5 SEAFARER'S DUTIES 6 Sec.
+20. Duties of a Seafarer Seafarers shall have the following duties: 7 a) To comply with and observe the terms and conditions of the Standard 8 Employment Contract; 9 b) To abide by lawful and reasonable company personnel policies; 10 c) To follow and observe the chain and command of the vessel, and to comply 11 with the relevant and reasonable policies and procedures on board the ship 12 or while ashore, taking into consideration his/her religious freedom; 13 d) To be diligent in the performance of duties relating to the ship, its stores, 14 equipment and cargo, whether on board, in transit or ashore; 15 e) To be, at all times, orderly and respectful to the shipmates, passengers, 16 shippers, stevedores, port authorities, and other persons who have official 17 business with the ship; and 18 f) To take personal responsibility for his/her health while on board by 19 maintaining a healthy lifestyle and complying with medically prescribed 20 instructions.
+21 CHAPTER VI 22 MINIMUM REQURIEMENTS FOR SEAFARERS 23 24 Sec.
+21. Minimum Age. - No person below eighteen (18) years old, other than 25 a cadet, shall be employed, engaged, or otherwise allowed to work on board 26 Philippine-registered ships operating domestically or internationally, as well as on 27 board foreign-registered ships.
+28 Sec.
+22. Medical Certificates. - No seafarer shall be employed, engaged, or 29 otherwise allowed to work on board a domestic or ocean-going ship unless a medical 30 certificate has been issued declaring the seafarer to be fit to work.

-- Sec.
-20. Duties of a Seafarer.
-Seafarers shall have the following duties: - 15 (a) To comply with and observe the terms and conditions of the Standard 16 Employment Contract; - 17 (b) To abide by lawful and reasonable company personnel policies; - 18 (c) To follow and observe the chain and command of the vessel, and to comply 19 with the relevant and reasonable policies and procedures on board the ship or 20 while ashore, taking into consideration his/her religious freedom; - 21 (d) To be diligent in the performance of duties relating to the ship, its stores, 22 equipment, and cargo, whether on board, in transit, or ashore; - To continually improve his/her professional competency by keeping up-to-date with the latest technological and scientific knowledge applied in the maritime fields, constant reading and diligent studies, and keen observation of shipboard activities; - To be, at all times, orderly and respectful to the shipmates, passengers, shippers, stevedores, port authorities, and other persons who have official business with the ship; and - 30 (g) To take personal responsibility for his/her health while on board by maintaining a healthy lifestyle and complying with medically prescribed instructions.
+For this purpose, the seafarer shall hold a valid medical certificate issued by a medical facility duly accredited by the Department of Health (DOH), in accordance with its rules and regulations.

-CHAPTER VI
+The medical certificate shall certify that the person is expected to meet the minimum requirements to perform the duty specific to the person's post safely and effectively during the validity of the certificate.

-2 MINIMUM REQUIREMENTS FOR SEAFARERS 3 Sec.
-21. Minimum Age No person below eighteen (18) years old, other than 4 a cadet, shall be employed, engaged, or otherwise allowed to work on board 5 Philippine-registered ships operating domestically or internationally, as well as on 6 board foreign-registered ships.
-7 Sec.
-22. Medical Certificates No seafarer shall be employed, engaged, or 8 otherwise allowed to work on board a domestic or ocean-going ship unless a medical 9 certificate has been issued declaring the seafarer to be fit to work.
-10 For this purpose, the seafarer shall hold a valid medical certificate issued by a 11 medical facility duly accredited by the Department of Health (DOH), in accordance 12 with its rules and regulations.
-13 The medical certificate shall certify that the person is expected to meet the 14 minimum requirements to perform the duty specific to the person's post safely and 15 effectively during the validity of the certificate.
-16 During the conduct of a medical examination, the seafarer shall have the 17 responsibility of answering truthfully all questions relating to his/her medical condition 18 and/or medical history, including previously known illness, injury, or medical 19 treatment, and to make a complete inventory of medication prescribed to him/her by 20 physicians; Provided, that the processing of the medical information of the seafarer 21 shall at all times comply with the provisions of Republic Act No. 10173 or the Data 22 Privacy Act of 2012.
+During the conduct of a medical examination, the seafarer shall have the responsibility of answering truthfully all questions relating to his/her medical condition and/or medical history, including previously known illness, injury, or medical treatment, and to make a complete inventory of medication prescribed to him/her by physicians; Provided, That the processing of the medical information of the seafarer shall at all times comply with the provisions of Republic Act No. 10173 or the "Data Privacy Act of 2012."

-For the purposes of this Section, a medical certificate issued in accordance with the requirements of STCW shall be accepted.
+For purposes of this section, a medical certificate issued in accordance with the requirements of STCW shall be accepted.

 Sec.
-23. Training and Qualifications. - Only seafarers certified by appropriate government agencies in compliance with the STCW and other applicable international standards, shall work, be employed, or be engaged on board a ship.
+23. Training and Qualifications. - Only seafarers certified by appropriate government agencies in compliance with the STCW and other applicable international standards, shall work, be employed or be engaged on board a ship.

 Sec.
-24. Recruitment and Placement. - Only duly licensed manning agencies shall be allowed to operate and engage in the recruitment and placement of seafarers, in accordance with rules and regulations as may be issued by the Secretary of Labor and Employment, or the Secretary in-charge of migration-related matters, including the deployment of seafarers.
+24. Recruitment and Placement. - Only duly licensed manning agencies shall be allowed to operate and engage in the recruitment and placement of seafarers, in accordance with rules and regulations as may be issued by the Secretary of Labor and Employment, or the Secretary-in-charge of migration-related matters, including the deployment of seafarers.